juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/trianglify.png"
-title: 'Monthly Notes: November 2020'
+title: "Monthly Notes: November 2020"
-description: Don't you hate when you go from having no work to then having way too much work and it starts pilling up on you?
-That was November for me.
+description: "Don't you hate when you go from having no work to then having way too much work and it starts pilling up on you?
+That was November for me."
 keywords:
   - corporation tax
   - bounce back loan
   - articles
   - podcasts
   - learning
   - contract
   - freelance web designer
   - monthly notes
-date: 2020-12-04T00:00:00.000+00:00
+date: 2020-12-04T00:00:00Z
 tags:
-- notes
   - monthly-notes
-tweetId: ''

 ---
-**Don't you hate when you go from having no work to then having way too much work and it starts pilling up on you?
-That was November for me.**
+Don't you hate when you go from having no work to then having way too much work and it starts pilling up on you?
+That was November for me.{.lead}

 ## Work